jayantmukho/su2code.github.io/_tutorials/compressible_flow/UQ_NACA0012.md

 The EQUiPS module uses the Eigenspace Perturbation methodology to estimate the uncertainties arising from RANS turbulence closures.
 This involves perturbing the eigenvalues and eigenvectors of the Reynolds stress tensor to explore the extremal states of componentality, and turbulence production of the flow.
 Utilizing 5 differently perturbed flow simulations, in addition to a baseline unperturbed flow simulation, the module provides interval estimates on the quantities of interest.
 Each perturbed simulation results in a different realization of the flow field, and by extension, a different realization of the QoIs.
 The interval bounds are formed by the maximum and minimum values the QoIs resulting from these 6 simulations.

 It is important to note here that these bounds are not informed by the use of any high fidelity data.
-These are purely range of possible values for the QOIs.
+They represent the range of possible values for the QOIs.
 They do not assume any probability distribution within them.

 ### Problem Setup